-Wearing a face covering is recommended in some situations to help stop the spread of COVID-19.
+You can wear a face mask to help stop the spread of COVID-19.
 Read more about face coverings and COVID-19.

 A medical face mask is PPE and must meet safety requirements set out by law covering PPE – see above.

 A face covering (or barrier mask) is not a medical mask.
 Face coverings or barrier masks are not PPE and do not have to meet the same safety requirements.

 Face coverings should be produced in line with National Standards Authority of Ireland (NSAI) specifications.
 The specifications include:

 - Clear use of the words ‘barrier mask’

 - Instructions for use

 The CCPC has published a Guidelines for Face Masks Product Safety.

 Safety requirements for toys and products made for children

 Only toys that meet minimum safety requirements can be sold in Ireland and the EU.
 The rules on toy safety are set out in the EU Directive on toy safety 2009/48/EC.
 The Directive strengthened the laws on safety requirements and required toys to carry the CE marking.
 SI 14/2011 (as amended by SI 15/2022 (pdf)) gives effect to the Directive in Ireland.